AndyRabone/HLTech/README.md

 - Consider if there is any performance improvement 'pushing down' complex transformations to the target database (ELT).

-Where staging or transformation is executed in the target system (ELT):
+Where staging or transformation is executed in the target system (ELT).
 In order of investigation, eliminate the following causes:
 - Ensure any indices on landing entities are dropped prior to load.
 - Ensure those indices are rebuilt post load and are tailored to downstream transformation logic.
 - Run the underlying SQL from any transformation views or stored procedures, observing the execution plan for any obvious bottlenecks.
 Eliminate complex logic and data type conversions in join predicates where possible.